aws-samples/emr-on-eks-cost-tracking-solution/README.md

 # Emr Eks Cost Tracking

 This repository contains a series of automation to help in the deployment of a cost tracking solution for EMR on EKS.
+The implementation details of the repository are covered in this [blog](https://aws.amazon.com/blogs/big-data/cost-monitoring-for-amazon-emr-on-amazon-eks/).

 ## Deploy